atg25/portfolio/docs/06-implementation.md

 When updating any part of this system:

-1. **Document all changes** in the relevant documentation file
+1. **Document all changes** in clear, accessible language
 2. **Update this index** if new files or functionality are added
-3. **Verify version compatibility** between interdependent packages
+3. **Verify version compatibility** for all users
 4. **Test across all supported browsers** and device sizes
 5. **Run accessibility checks** to maintain WCAG compliance

-This documentation should be treated as a living document that evolves with the codebase.
+This documentation is a living resource, designed to help everyone succeed and feel supported as the system evolves.